bobbigmac/xbox-reviews-complaint/README.md

 - This visibility exposes games to immediate review bombing from users who haven't played them
 - The "New to Game Pass" section appears just below the fold on every Xbox's home screen
 - This promotion actively pushes games to players who may be motivated to down-rank based on prejudice
+- Reported dog-whistle, masked hate-speech or sexualised reviews on childrens games do not get removed upon reports, and when requesting an update on report progress, they are flagged as not violating the policy.
+The policy needs to change.

 **→ [See the proposed solutions](SOLUTIONS.md) ←**